-The company will apply the new standards and amendments for the reporting periods beginning on the relevant operative dates.
-An initial assessment of the financial impact of the new standards and amendments has been undertaken and they are not expected to have a material impact on the branch's financial statements or accounting policies.
+Other than NZ IFRS 9, the company currently plans to apply the standards and amendments detailed above for the reporting periods beginning on the operative dates set out above.
+An initial assessment of the financial impact of the standards and amendments has been undertaken and they are not expected to have a material impact on the company's financial statements.